DIY Driveway Repair: Fix Driveway Cracks

 Buy the supplies and tools

-We used melt-in 1/2-in.-diameter Latex-ite Pli-Stix Crack and Joint Filler and Latex-ite Trowel Patch for this project.
+We used melt-in 1/2-in.-diameter Latex-ite Pli-Stix Crack and Joint Filler and the best asphalt patch, Latex-ite Trowel Patch, for this project.
 Our driveway had several 25-ft.- long cracks.
 So we bought four 30-ft. packages of the crack filler and four 2-gallon pails of the trowel patch.
 We already had a propane torch.
 But we bought a 5-foot extension hose to eliminate the flame-outs that occur when you tip a propane cylinder upside down (WH0159 Bernzomatic Universal Torch Extension Hose).

 Check the weather and prep the cracks